-Many golfers carry two to three wedges in their bags.
-They use them for chipping around the greens and also for approach shots from around 50-130 yards depending on the situation.
+Many golfers carry two to three wedges, among other golf clubs numbers, in their bags.
+They use them for chipping around the greens and also for approach shots from around 50-130 yards depending on the situation.”

 This article will describe a wedge with a rare name called the D wedge.